Sweets & Desserts

 Some sweets to sample are yemas, candied egg yolks; tocino del cielo, a rich caramel-topped custard; almendrados, almond biscuits; dulce de membrillo, quince jelly; tortas de aceite, round, flat cakes; pan de higo, fig roll; piñonate, pine-nut sweet; pestiños, fried dough, and at Christmas time, the famous mantecados, polvorones and roscos of Estepa (Sevilla).

 Janet Mendel is an American journalist who has lived in Andalucia for many years.
 An expert in Spanish cooking, she has written four books about Spain's food.
 Traditional Spanish Cooking (Garnet Publishing) won the prestigious André Simon cookbook award.
-Janet's recipes can be followed in Take a Taste of Andalucía
+Janet's recipes can be found within the Take a Taste of Andalucía section and the Tapas Recipe section.

 See and Do